Green ormer: Shell description

 The shell of this species grows as large as 10 cm in length and 6.5 cm in width.
 This flattened, oval shell is an ear-shaped spiral with a mottled outer surface.
 At the bottom margin of the shell, there is a curving row of five to seven slightly raised respiratory apertures, through which the mantle extends with short, exhalant siphons.
 As the animal and the shell grow, new holes are formed and the older holes are sealed off.
 These holes collectively make up what is known as the selenizone, which forms as the shell grows.
 The inner surface of the shell has a thick layer of iridescent mother-of-pearl.

 The large and muscular foot has numerous tentacles at the epipodium (the lateral grooves between the foot and the mantle).

 Distribution

-This species occurs on rocky shores in European waters from the Mediterranean Sea as far north as the Channel Islands; elsewhere in the Atlantic Ocean it occurs off the Canary Islands and West Africa.
+This species occurs on rocky shores in European waters from the Mediterranean Sea as far north as the Channel Islands; elsewhere in the Atlantic Ocean it occurs throughout Macaronesia and West Africa.